-SAN FRANCISCO - Today, the Bay Area Air Quality Management District is issuing its 24th Spare the Air Alert for smog in 2016.
+SAN FRANCISCO - Today, the Bay Area Air Quality Management District is issuing its 25th Spare the Air Alert for smog in 2016, tying the record for Spare the Air Alerts from 1996.

-Air quality is forecast to be unhealthy again tomorrow, Monday, September 26.
+Air quality is forecast to be unhealthy again tomorrow, Tuesday, September 27.
 Hot temperatures and light winds, combined with motor vehicle exhaust from traffic, will create unhealthy ozone accumulation in the region.
-Air quality conditions are expected to improve early to mid-week as temperatures drop and winds strengthen.
+Air quality conditions are expected to improve mid-week as temperatures drop and winds strengthen.